 A medical certificate is required to participate in the Tuscany Trail.
 Without it, even if you have correctly completed the registration procedure, you will not be able to participate.

-Although the medical certificate of fitness for competitive sports is strongly recommended, the certificate of “good health” issued by your family doctor is enough.
+Although the medical certificate of fitness for competitive sports is strongly recommended, the certificate of “good health for cycling” issued by your family doctor is enough.
 Obviously, the medical certificate must be valid for the period of the Tuscany Trail.

 WHAT IS THE MOST SUITABLE BIKE TO PARTICIPATE IN THE TUSCANY TRAIL?